trackzero/openai/README.md

 ### OAI-Vision-Local-WebApp
 Added a Flask wrapper for the OAI Vision preview.
 Install dependencies, run `app.py`.
 I did not create a dockerfile for this one.

+### OAI-Image-Tools
+Combined the two flask apps for OAI Image Generation and Vision preview so they can be run in a single container.